magenta-aps/os2mo-amqp-trigger-job-function-configurator/README.md

 You will need a functioning MO instance running on your host machine.

 ## How do you run it
-Running this integration is as simple as pulling down the project from the upstream git repository and running it as:
+To run this integration firstly you will need to pull the project from the upstream git repository and running it as:
-`docker compose up --build --detach` to start in detached mode.
+`docker compose up -d` to start the integration.
-Build the application without the `--detach` flag, if you want to view the containers output.

 ## Custom configurations
 Currently, we may configure following settings:
-- Address type user keys
+- `email_user_key_for_address_type` - A list of address type user keys used to find address types for, i.e. "EmailEmployee".
-- Address type scope
+- `address_type_scope` - Scope on address types to search for, i.e "EMAIL".
-- Emails user keys to exclude
+- `avoided_email_user_keys` - A list of email user keys used to exclude when writing to the new extension field.
-- Job function user keys to exclude
+- `blacklisted_keys` - A list of job function user keys to exclude when writing to the new extension field.
-- Content to write to the new extension field
+- `emtpy_content_for_extension_field_update` - Empty content to write to the new extension field.

 ## Tests
 Tests can be run by the following command:
 `poetry run pytest tests/`.
-This will simply run all tests in the `tests/` directory.
+This will run all tests in the `tests/` directory.

 If needed, you may run the tests as more verbose by: `poetry run pytest tests/ --verbose`.
 This will output which tests are run, and may prove to be more useful in case of failing tests.